 Upon searching Price’s driving history, he had a prior DUI in the past 10 years making him target 25.

-On 07/05/2017 at around 2020 hours, Beth Livingston called into York County Control to report a white mini van bearing Pennsylvana registration ZKD3794, swerving all over York Road.
+On 07/05/2017 at around 2020 hours, a caller called into York County Control to report a white mini van bearing Pennsylvana registration ZKD3794, swerving all over York Road.
 Livingston was following the vehicle on York Road and observed this vehicle turn into the Susquehanna Speedway located at 690 York Road.
 I was dispatched the call and responded to the Speedway on York Road.
 Upon arrival I located the white mini van in the parking lot.
 At this time there were no occupants in the vehicle.
 I did look in the window of the van and could see an open beer can in a cup holder.
 I had located the driver of the vehicle inside of the business.
 He was identified as Kevin Steiner.
 Steiner advised he drove the van to the Speedway.
 He also advised he had a few drinks on this date but not when he arrived at the Speedway.
 While speaking with Steiner I observed him to have glassy blood shot eyes and had a very strong odor of an alcoholic beverage coming from his person.
 Steiner also had trouble keeping his balance.
 Field sobriety tests were then performed on Steiner.

 Steiner show multiple signs of impairment and could not finish all three field sobriety tests I had administered.
 Steiner was then arrested for DUI.